Koukoulion: Patriarchal koukoulion

 In 1564, the Moscow Council adopted a code on the right of the Moscow metropolitan to wear a white koukoulion.
 After the establishment of the patriarchate in Russia in 1589, the Moscow patriarchs began to wear the white koukoulion.

-Other
+Koukoulia of other Churches

-Koukoulia are also worn by the primates of certain other Orthodox churches, for example the Catholicos-Patriarch of All Georgia.
+Koukoulia are also worn by the primates of certain other Orthodox and Eastern Catholic churches, for example the Catholicos-Patriarch of All Georgia.

-Josyf Slipyj, Major Archbishop of the Ukrainian Greek Catholic Church, wore a red koukoulian, when made a cardinal of the Catholic Church at the consistory of 1965.
+Josyf Slipyj, Major Archbishop of the Ukrainian Greek Catholic Church, wore a red koukoulion, when made a cardinal of the Catholic Church at the consistory of 1965.

+Cardinal Mykola Bychok wore a black koukoulion with red trim when made a cardinal at the consistory of 2024.